stabla/wordPermutation.js/README.md

 > 4! = 4 * 3 * 2 * 1 =  24

 **It means**, when you have a word composed by 4 letters, you have 24 possibilities.
 Pretty astonishing when you see a word with 5 letters have 120 combination possible.
+I let you imagine a word with much more letters... (or numbers)

 ### Improvement ?